-Persistent bullying of any nature aimed at lesbian, gay, bisexual and transgender young people or those percived to be as a result of their real or percived gender or sexual identity.
+Persistent bullying of any nature aimed at lesbian, gay, bisexual and transgender young people or those perceived to be as a result of their real or perceived gender or sexual identity.

-The persistent bullying of any student on the grounds of prejudice should be dealt with as per guidance in the Tanfield School Anti-Bullying Policy.
+The persistent bullying of any student on the grounds of prejudice should be dealt with as per guidance in this policy.